How To Work Out Safely During Ramadan

-For those participating in Ramadan, it’s common to wonder, should I keep working out while I’m fasting?
-While it’s totally up to you, it is safe to keep exercising during this time, but you might want to make some adjustments to how you work out to help you avoid fatigue and dehydration.
+For those participating in Ramadan (which begins next week), it’s common to wonder, should I keep working out while I’m fasting?
+How should I adjust my workout schedule?
+While it’s totally up to you, it is safe to keep exercising during this time, but you might want to make some changes to how you work out to help you avoid fatigue and dehydration.

 What is Ramadan?

-Ramadan is a 30 day sacred period of reflection for Muslims, which involves fasting (meaning no food or drink - even water) from dawn to dusk each day throughout the Islamic holy month.
+Ramadan is a 30-day sacred period of reflection for Muslims, which involves fasting (meaning no food or drink, including water) from dawn to dusk each day throughout the Islamic holy month.
 Each year, Ramadan falls on the ninth month of the Islamic Lunar calendar.

 Each day after sunset, there is a meal shared with family or friends to break the fast called Iftar, and people participating in Ramadan usually also eat a big meal called Suhūr before the sun rises each morning.
 Fasting is not a requirement for children, the elderly or unwell, and pregnant or breastfeeding women.

-While fasting is a big part of Ramadan, it’s also about self-reflection, charity, prayer, good deeds and positive habits.
+While fasting is a big part of Ramadan, it’s also a period of self-reflection, charity, prayer, good deeds and positive habits.

 To end the month of fasting, there is a festival called Eid or Eid al-Fitr, to celebrate with friends, family and neighbours.
 For some, this celebration also involves things such as dressing up, giving gifts, praying in mosques or cooking special dishes.